deepshitgoeshere/jona.io/blog/npm-guide.md

 I really hope this post taught you some stuff about NPM you didn't know before!
 Of course, there's still lots of things uncleared.
 The [NPM docs][2] are a great starting point for those.
 (Shoutouts to [ashley williams][3] for putting so much effort into them)

-If you want to scream at me for unknown reasons, you can find me [on Twitter].
+If you want to scream at me for unknown reasons, you can find me [on Twitter][4].
 Bye!

 ###### _Addendum 1: Shortcuts_